-A pizza stone will help turn a regular pizza into an amazing pizza!
+Using a pizza stone will help turn a regular pizza into an amazing one!
 Often times a pizza will cook unevenly in a traditional stove or oven because it is difficult to have a consistent temperature throughout.
 There will be sections of the dough that will remain soggy and others areas of the dough that may be too crispy or even burnt.
 A pizza stone maintains its temperature throughout the cooking process and helps to evenly cook the dough.
 It will also give your pizza the authentic stone oven taste that we all love.

 You can also use a pizza stone for a number of other baking purposes such as making calzones, flat breads, focaccia, tortillas, dinner rolls, loaf breads and even nachos!
 Furthermore, you can have fun cooking delicious hors d’oeuvres, appetizers and tasty finger foods that are perfect for any occasion, with the pizza stone!
 The options are endless.

 Pizza Stone Types

 There are many different varieties of pizza stones that can be used every day.
 Your best pizza stone is one that is made from natural materials with absorbent properties.

 We recommend that you be wary of oven-to-table models, a pizza stone that is highly glazed, or ones that are “dishwasher safe”.
 We also recommend using single piece pizza stones rather than baking tiles because there is less chance it will move or shift while you are cooking.

 Another type of pizza stone you should avoid using is one that is thin because it is more likely to crack with extended use.
 We recommend that the stone is 3/4″ thick.
 The thicker the pizza stone, the more durable it will be and the more consistent your baking results will be.

 At Forno Bravo, we only offer the highest quality pizza stone for your baking needs.

 Forno Bravo carries a fantastic selection of pizza stones for all of your cooking needs.Start Shopping